arthuro555/gd-multi/README.md

 After the game finishes loading, you will get an REPL.
 This REPL has runtimeScene and runtimeGame exposed as globals.

 ### API in the REPL:
-The REPL has some Apps exposed.
+The REPL has some APIs exposed.
 Right now the only one is `renderFrameToAscii`.
 It renders the last drawn frame of the game as ascii.
-It accepts as argument a filename that you can use to save the ascii to a text file.
+It accepts as argument a filename that you can use to save the ascii image to a text file.
 It always returns the full string.